Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/2-call-own-api-blazor-server/README.md

 ## Explore the sample

-After starting the application, go to the url `https://localhost:44321` in any web browse.
+After starting the application, go to the url `https://localhost:44321` in any web browser.
 If you haven't signed in to a CIAM account already you will be prompted with a sign-in screen similar to what is shown below.

 ![sign-in-screen](./ReadmeFiles/login-screen.png)